Why Do You Need Metrics and KPI in Agile Product Development?

 Why do we define metrics and KPI?

-First, we want to find out how good the build-in quality of our software artifacts is.
+First, we want to find out how good the built-in quality of our software artifacts is.

-Second, we want to improve the build-in quality through experiments and use the metrics to judge the success of these experiments.
+Second, we want to improve the built-in quality through experiments and use the metrics to judge the success of these experiments.

 And the Key Performance Indicators KPI provide plausibility checks by qualifying the intrinsic quality of software artifacts against quantifiable strategic objectives.